 Journal of Evolutionary Biology IF 2.4

 Board of Reviewing Editors 2018-2021

-Reviewer: American Naturalist; Functional Ecology; Scientific Reports (Nature Publishing Group); Evolution; Journal of Insect Physiology; Scientific Data (Nature Publishing Group); Genetica; Comparative Biochemistry and Physiology Part A: Molecular & Integrative Physiology; Behavioral Ecology; Zoological Research; Journal of Experimental Zoology Part A: Ecological Genetics and Physiology; Proceedings of Royal Society B; Journal of Evolutionary Biology; Journal of Experimental Biology; Chemoecology; Journal of Thermal Biology; Heredity; Molecular Ecology.
+Reviewer: American Naturalist; Functional Ecology; PLoS One; Scientific Reports (Nature Publishing Group); Evolution; Journal of Insect Physiology; Scientific Data (Nature Publishing Group); Genetica; Ecological Entomology; Comparative Biochemistry and Physiology Part A: Molecular & Integrative Physiology; Behavioral Ecology; Zoological Research; Estonian Journal of Ecology; Open Access Animal Physiology; Journal of Experimental Zoology Part A: Ecological Genetics and Physiology; BMC Research Notes; Proceedings of the National Academy of Sciences, India Section B: Biological Sciences; Proceedings of Royal Society B; Frontiers in Genetics; Journal of Evolutionary Biology.

 Advisory Panel and Mentor: